Yu-Gi-Oh: 6 Alternate Ways To Win Duels

 2. Final Countdown

-No silly, we're not talking about Europe's hit song, but lilkely the simplest card of today's list.
+No silly, we're not talking about Europe's hit song, but today's simplest card.
 When activated, you pay 2000 Like Points.
 Then, 20 turns later (counting both yours and your opponent's), you win.

 Rating: 4/5.
-This card takes away your Life, and requires time to activate, but is simple, immune to destruction, and can fit well in many decks.
+This card takes away your Life, and requires time to activate, but is simple, immune to destruction, and adaptable to several decks.

 1. Exodia the Forbidden One